clux/rust-meetup-london/source/slides.md

 - Informer: lets you handle raw events as they come in
 - Use case: make changes to it/other resources when events occur (controller pattern)
 - Reflector: maintains an in memory cache of all Ks
-- Updates when it polls, with a RwLock, and lets you read whenever.
 - Use case: monitoring a resource, presenting an api around many resources..
 - (Can build a Ref from an Inf by just using events to update a local Map).
+- Both: updates when it polls, with a RwLock, and lets you read whenever.

 ---
 <!-- .slide: data-background-color="#353535" class="center color" style="text-align: left;" -->